antpas/CS411/README.md

   ```bash
   $ npm start
   ```

+  Run MongoDB

-  Your application should run on port 3000 with the *development* environment configuration, so in your browser just go to [http://localhost:3000](http://localhost:3000)
+  Your application should run on port 3000: [http://localhost:3000](http://localhost:3000)